Descent: sources and inspirations

 There is also a “shadow” figure in the play.
 This is a “Jungian” archetype: the “shadow” is the part of you that you don’t want to recognise - the “unknown” or “dark” side.

 “The primordial image, or archetype, is a figure - be it a daemon, a human being, or a process - that constantly recurs in the course of history, wherever creative fantasy is freely expressed.
 Essentially, therefore, it is a mythological figure.”
-(Jung, The Collected Works, Vol. 15, The Spirit in Man, Art and Literature)
+(Jung, The Spirit in Man, Art and Literature)

 Images on this page: